Add Row

 • Auto Safety and Accident Prevention

-• Understanding Vehicle Technology
+• Understanding Automobile Technology

 Basics of Collision Repair: Start Here for a Smooth Fix

-Startling, but true: Each year in the U.S., nearly 6 million auto collisions occur.
+Fact: Each year in the U.S., nearly 6 million auto collisions occur.
 That means as a vehicle owner, the odds are high that you’ll need to understand the basics of collision repair at some point.
 The difference between a smooth repair experience and months of stress?
 It all comes down to the right knowledge—knowing the process, your rights, and how to make informed choices when your car needs fixing.
 This guide delivers practical, step-by-step answers to help you reclaim your peace of mind after an accident.

 “Did you know that nearly 6 million auto collisions occur annually in the U.S.?
 Understanding the basics of collision repair can be the difference between a quick, safe recovery and months of inconvenience.”